 Known for impressive, high-altitude snowfall levels as well as its challenging in-bounds ski area, Alta is one of the oldest ski resorts in the U.S., opening its debut lift in 1939.

 Alta – which has a joint pass and season ticket with its neighbor, Snowbird – is one of the three last ski resorts in the country to prohibit snowboarding, along with its competitor Deer Valley .
 Since 2002, Alta has shared access to the large Mineral Basin bowl with Snowbird, as well as other access routes between the two resorts, allowing skiers to take advantage of additional terrain that receives about 543 inches of snow annually.

-Alta is an Ikon Pass destination.
+Alta is an Ikon Pass destination and a member of Mountain Collective .
 Snow making covers about 140 acres at Alta and there is no night skiing at Alta.
 Winter activities here include heli-skiing, snowcat skiing, and complimentary, ranger-led tours.

 Alta’s Alf Engen Ski School offers private and group lessons for all ages, and advanced off-trail workshops and telemark workshops are also available.
 Alta also has seasonal camps, clinics and programs, including a teen program and women’s program.

 Ski rentals are available at Alta at Alta Sports, Alta Peruvian Lodge, Powder House Ski Shops and through TheAltaStore.com.